GoogleContainerTools/kpt-functions-catalog/functions/go/fix/README.md

 3. `dependencies` section will be removed from the Kptfile.
 4. Setters no longer follow the OpenAPI format.
 The setters and substitutions will be converted to simple setter patterns. `apply-setters` function is declared in the `pipeline` section.
-   Setters are configured using [configMap] option.
+   Setters are configured using [ConfigMap] option.
 5. Function annotation from function configs will be removed and corresponding function definitions will be [declared in pipeline] section of Kptfile.
 Reference to function config is added via [configPath] option.